msgill2017/strategy_backtester/README.md

 # strategy_backtester
-This is the manual strategy backtester for options.
+This is the manual options strategy backtester.